demisto/content/Packs/Censys/Integrations/CensysV2/CensysV2_description.md

 3. Under *My Account*, click the API tab.
 4. Under *API Credentials* copy your **API ID** and the **Secret** and paste it to the integration configuration.

-## rate limit
+## Rate limit

-1. Censys rate limits to 10 queries a day per IP for unauthenticated clients, and variable numbers per day depending on your pricing tier. <https://search.censys.io/subscriptions>
+Censys rate limits to 10 queries a day per IP for unauthenticated clients, and variable numbers per day depending on your pricing tier. <https://search.censys.io/subscriptions>

 ## IP reputation command

-1. Censys API provides reputation data exclusively to paying customers.
+Censys API provides reputation data exclusively to paying customers.
 When set to True, the integration will use labels to determinate reputation on IPs.